 Announcing the 2015 Soft Robotics Competitions!

 The Soft Robotics Toolkit team is happy to announce two competitions intended to reward students, researchers, makers, and designers of all levels for their contributions to the field of soft robotics.
 Since launching the site in September 2014, we've been overwhelmed with the positive response from the community.
 We want to recognize those who make soft robotics such an exciting area, so we are launching the following competitions.
 The Soft Robotics Design Competition 2015 rewards individuals and teams that create new and interesting projects using material they can find on the toolkit website.
 The 2015 Prize for Contributions in Soft Robotics rewards academic researchers for sharing their work and advancing the field.
 The competitions include $10,000 in prizes!
-Registration is still open for the 2015 Prize for Contributions in Soft Robotics so go to the competition page for more details on how to participate.
+Registration is closed for the 2015 Soft Robotics Competitons.
+Thank you to all teams who participated!

 What is the soft robotics toolkit?